danonuniko/Microsoft-Certifications/AZ-204/preguntas.md

 - From the Redeploy blade, click Redeploy.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>
 - From the Profile blade, modify the usage location.

-"When you redeploy a VM, it moves the VM to a new node within the Azure infrastructure and the powers it back on, retaining all your configuration options and associated resources."
+"When you redeploy a VM, it moves the VM to a new node within the Azure infrastructure and the powers it back on, retaining all your configuration options and associated resources."SET 1

 <b>2.
 You have downloaded an Azure Resource Manager template to deploy numerous virtual machines.
 The template is based on a current virtual machine, but must be adapted to reference an administrative password.
 You need to make sure that the password is not stored in plain text.
 You are preparing to create the necessary components to achieve your goal.
 Which of the following should you create to achieve you goal?</b>
 - An Azure Key Vault.  &emsp; &emsp; &emsp; &emsp; <b>CORRECTO</b>